rexrainbow/phaser3-rex-notes/docs/docs/sizer.md

 ```

 - `x`, `y` : Position of sizer.
 Only available for top-sizer, children-sizers will be changed by parent.
-- `orientation` : Mmain orientation of the sizer
+- `orientation` : Main orientation of the sizer
     - `'horizontal'`,`'h'`, `'x'`, or `0` : Arrange game objects on horizontal/x axis.
     - `'vertical'`,`'v'`, `'y'`, or `1` : Arrange game objects on vertical/y axis.
 - `minWidth` : Minimum width. i.e. Width of this sizer will bigger then this value.